tyler-ruff/blazed-dev/content/en/docs/prologue/introduction.md

 ## Get started

-There are two main ways to get started with Doks:
+There are two main ways to get started with Blazed:

 ### Tutorial